-- Video converter: This might be the one thing you don't have.
-You can pickup a USB dongle, external or internal capture card.
+- Video converter: This might be the one thing you don’t have.
+You can pick up a USB dongle, external or internal capture card.
 The Elgato Cam Link 4K is the most popular for this application.

 - USB cable for power.
 The one that came with your GoPro will work fine.
-This will direct connect to a power supply to keep you filming for longer than the standard 60-70 minute battery life.
+This will directly connect to a power supply to keep you filming for longer than the standard 60-70 minute battery life.

 Why do I need a video converter?
 The HDMI to USB video converter is the critical piece of the setup.
 This converts the HDMI output (from the camera) into a usable webcam input.

 How to power your GoPro: For power, you can either plug your USB cable into a travel adapter or a power bank.
 You can also direct connect to the USB port on your computer.
 If you are going to make a quick call (under 1 hour) a fully charged battery should do the trick.